ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

 In this lab, you will:

 * Establish a connection from RStudio to your Oracle Database instance to prepare, explore, and visualize data.
-* Use R for exploratory data analysis, data visualization, data organization (bucketing),
+* Use R for exploratory data analysis, data visualization, data organization (bucketing of data in train and test buckets),
-* Use Algorithm Selection, Feature Selection, Model Selection, and Model Tuning
+* Use Attribute Importance(AI), Principle Component Analysis, Model Building, and Model Validations techniques
-* Use an OML4R CLASSIFICATION model for LTV_BIN assignment
-* Use an OML4R REGRESSION model for estimating customer life-time value (LTV)
+* Use an OML4R REGRESSION models for estimating customer life-time value (LTV)
-* Build models explicitly using OML4R API
+* Use an OML4R CLASSIFICATION models for LTV_BIN assignment for unassigned customers
+* Validate predictions using RMSE (Root Mean Squared Error) and Confusion Matrix methods

 Note:
 * AutoML is currently not available for OML4R (it is only available for OML4Py)
 * AutoML UI is currently available for ADB ONLY
 * OML4R is currently not available for ADB
+* Therefore, we will not be using AutoML in this lab

 ** Prerequisites **
 * Oracle Database 21c, 19c, or 18c installed on-premises (or in a VM in Cloud);